paymill/paymill-example-php-subscriptions/README.md

 ### What does the application

 In this tutorial we’ll use PAYMILL to add recurring payments to a PHP application.
 The application, which we’ll use is a site that sells Llama Kisses ;) The customer can subscribe to а plan and each month he will be charged by PAYMILL to get his llama kisses.
+You can see a live demo under https://subscription.demo.paymill.com

 ![landing page](./docs-assets/01.pages_index.png)